Clinery1/jam0003-playground/README.md

 You probably want to be [here](https://clinery1.github.io/jam0003-playground/) instead.
-However, if you want to look at hte code, then good luck.
+However, if you want to look at the code, then good luck.
 The code is almost 900 lines of surprisingly working garbage.